MatveevDmtr/Hash-Table/README.md

 Diagram:
 ![sumASCII](./img/hash_sumASCII.png)

 The first advantage of this function, that we see in the diagram - it uses all hash value range (unlike other 3 hash functions that we have already tested).
 I must admit, that it's because of our intensional decreasing of hash value range.
-In real conditions this hash function will hardly use full hash value range.
+In real conditions this hash function hardly uses full hash value range.
 Sum of ASCII codes is limited by multiplication of max ASCII code of a letter to max number of letters in a word.
 Hash value range can be much bigger than the result of this multiplication.
 However, the diagram has 4 pronounced peaks, and some lists have up to 29 elements. __"Sum ASCII codes"__ function looks rather attractive in comparison with __"Always 1"__, __"First ASCII"__ and __"Strlen"__, but it still has a lot of disadvantages.

 #### Hash function #5.
 "ROL"